Terms and conditions

 3.9.
 All of these Conditions shall apply to the supply of both Goods and Services except where application to one or the other is specified.

 4.1.
 The Company shall start to provide the Services to the Client on the first day of the Initial Term.

 4.2.
-The Company shall continue to provide the Services for the Initial Term unless the Contract is terminated earlier in accordance with condition 15.
-The term of the Contract shall automatically extend for the Renewal Term at the end of the Initial Term and at the end of each Renewal Term, unless the Client gives written notice to the Company 30 (thirty) days before the end of the Initial Term or the relevant Renewal Term, to terminate the Contract at the end of the Initial Term or the relevant Renewal Term, as the case may be.
+The Company shall continue to provide the Services for the Initial Term unless the Contract is terminated earlier in accordance with condition 0.
+Subject to condition 4.3, the term of the Contract shall automatically extend for the Renewal Term at the end of the Initial Term and at the end of each Renewal Term, unless the Client gives written notice to the Company 30 (thirty) days before the end of the Initial Term or the relevant Renewal Term, to terminate the Contract at the end of the Initial Term or the relevant Renewal Term, as the case may be.